ReallySecureShell/Simple_Encryption_Setup/README.md

 The diagram that follows details known working partition schemes.
 If your partitions do not match any of the following there is NO GUARANTEE that the script will operate properly.

-Note: The partition "ROOT" is <b>implicit</b> to all files/directories (except for the swapfile).
+The partition "ROOT" is <b>implicit</b> to all files/directories (except for the swapfile).
 For example, if you could have a separate `/home` partition, it would be explicitly specified.

 Each block specifies a whole drive.
 With ROOT, SWAPFILE/SWAP, and EFI representing partitions on those drives.

+Note: The first entry in each block is the <i>type</i> of partition table (EFI/DOS), i.e. not a partition.

 ```
 1: ________________________       2: ________________________